 The simple answer is yes!
 Not only is soy a vegan-friendly product on its own, but soy milk is a safe alternative for those adhering to a vegan diet, as it does not include any other additional ingredients that aren’t vegan.

-While soy milk is safe for vegan and plant-based diets, it is essential to look closely at other substances that are added to enhance taste and fortify soy milk products.
+While soy milk is safe for vegan and plant-based diets, looking closely at other substances added to enhance taste and fortify soy milk products is essential.

 If you are mainly concerned with ensuring all-natural products are used in your soy milk, thoroughly read through all the milk’s ingredients.